springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step1.md

 - Test the app locally
 - Build an image for the app
 - Publish the image to Docker Hub
-- Deploy the image to Kubernetes
+- Create "ops" config files for deployment to Kubernetes
-- Save the deployment definitions as yaml-formatted "ops" files
+- Deploy to Kubernetes
-- Test the deployed app
+- Test the deployed application

 ## Local environment setup
 Please wait until `Environment ready!` appears in the terminal window.